s4w3d0ff/python-poloniex/README.md

 print(polo.api('sell', {'currencyPair': 'BTC_CGA', "rate": 0.003 , "amount": balance['CGA'] }))
 ```

-(PUSH API is currently under development, if you would like to contribute in the development of this repository please fork and make a pull request.)
+(PUSH API is currently not supported, if you would like to contribute in the development of this repository please fork and make a pull request.)